President Yoweri Museveni declares debate anti-gay legislation over

 He said, “The question I put to them was, are there people born like this?
 Now they are saying they are no such people.”

-, the bill's definition of "aggravated homosexuality" includes acts in which a person is infected with HIV, "serial offenders" and sex with minors.
+According to Amnesty International, the bill’s definition of “aggravated homosexuality” includes acts in which a person is infected with HIV, “serial offenders” and sex with minors.

 The bill also proposed years in prison for anyone who counsels or reaches out to gays and lesbians, a provision that would ensnare rights groups and others providing services to lesbian, gay, bisexual and transgender people.